amurchick/AudioBooksDownload/README.md

 # AudioBooksDownload
 Scripts to download and extract audio files from audioknigi.club

-Hyprid from bash and Javascrips scripts.
+Hybrid from bash and Javascripts scripts.